 - Authenticity goes a long way.
-One of your greatest attributes is your personality and potential employers will be drawn to it, especially if you are a good culture fit for the organisation.
-By being genuine in your communications you will let your personality shine through and you will instantly become more attractive to the influencers you are trying to connect with!
+One of your greatest attributes is your personality.
+Potential employers will be drawn to it, especially if you are a good fit for the organisation.
+By being genuine in your communications you will let your personality shine through.
+You will instantly become more attractive to the influencers you are trying to connect with!

 3. CREATE AN ONLINE PRESENCE